Flag of Peru: Flags of the Peru-Bolivian Confederation era, 1836–1839

 From 1836 to 1839, Peru was temporarily dissolved into the Republics of South Peru and North Peru, which joined Bolivia to form the Peru–Bolivian Confederation.

 The South was formed first, thus adopting a new flag: a red vertical band on the left, with a golden sun and four small stars above (representing Arequipa, Ayacucho, Cuzco and Puno, the four groups of the republic), and the right side divided into an upper green band and a lower white one.
 The North kept the currency and all of the dissolved Peru, including its flag.

 The flag of the Peru-Bolivian Confederation showed the coats of arms of Bolivia, South and North Peru, from left to right and slanted at different angles, on a red field, adorned by a laurel crown.
+Another version of the flag of the confederacy is offered by Flags of the World.

 After the dissolution of the Confederation, the old Republic of Peru was restored to its 1836 composition, as were its national symbols.

+Flag of 1884

+After the War of the Pacific, the coat of arms in the flag was slightly altered to represent the territory lost after the Treaty of Ancón.

 Flag of 1950

-In 1950, President Odría modified the national flag to its current form, removing the coat of arms from the civil flag, since it was used de facto, being easier to make.
+In 1950, President Manuel A. Odría modified the national flag to its current form by removing the coat of arms from the civil flag since it was used de facto, being easier to make.
 The national ensign and war flag were created for exclusive uses, each with a variant of the coat of arms, which was also changed slightly.
 These remain as the official flags today.

 The Marcha de Banderas

 The Marcha de Banderas (Spanish: March of Flags) is a military march sung during the flag raising.
-It was created in 1897 by SM Jose Sabas Libornio Ibarra who said President Nicolás de Piérola, he disagreed with the indiscriminate interpretation of the National Anthem at all official events that were derived from civic events.
+It was created in 1897 by SM Jose Sabas Libornio Ibarra, who said that like President Nicolás de Piérola, he disagreed with the indiscriminate interpretation of the National Anthem at all official events that were derived from civic events.
 In December of that year was officially recognized to be executed in any official act.

-In all occasions today the song is sung in its entirety, formerly during the presidency of Alan Garcia only the first 3 were sung.
+In all occasions today, the song is sung in its entirety, but during the presidency of Alan García, only the first three were sung.